QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

 where $\mathcal{D}^{(\cdot)}_i$, $\mathcal{A}^{(\cdot)}_i$, and $\mathcal{P}^{(\cdot)}_i$ denote the depolarizing, amplitude damping, and phase damping channels acting on qubit $i$, respectively.
-Each channel is completely positive and trace preserving, with effective noise parameters constrained to the interval $[0,1]$.
-This formulation corresponds to applying all three noise processes sequentially after the ideal unitary operation at each variational layer.
+Each channel is CPTP, with effective noise parameters strictly constrained to the interval $[0,1]$.
+This formulation corresponds to the sequential application of all three noise processes immediately after the ideal unitary operation at each variational layer.